What is a Dispatcher?

 Visionary Leader: The Dispatcher helps the Visionary Leader to see current realities.
 The Visionary Leader is often looking at what needs to be and does not always have a pulse on what is currently happening.
 Communicate this to the Visionary Leaders, helps the leader make better decisions.

-Digital Responder: The digital response team will need to develop their workflows and protocols for when a contact is ready to be dispatched to a Multiplier.
+Digital Filterer: The digital response team will need to develop their workflows and protocols for when a contact is ready to be dispatched to a Multiplier.
 It is important the Dispatcher understands these well.
-The Dispatcher will be maintaining open communication between Digital Responders and the coalition of Multipliers.
+The Dispatcher will be maintaining open communication between Digital Filterers and the coalition of Multipliers.

 Marketer: The Dispatcher will be a source of information for the Marketer to help them make creative and strategic decisions on future content.
 The Dispatcher will also need to inform the Marketer about the supply and demand ratio of contacts to Multipliers.